Finder makes money from featured partners, but editorial opinions are our own.

 Taking out a personal loan is probably the simplest way for most borrowers to get a $5,000 loan.

-While payday loans are advertised as fast, easy ways to get smaller loan amounts, they're limited by law to $2,000.
-These loans have very high fees and are not a long term financial solution.
+• While payday loans are advertised as fast, easy ways to get smaller loans, they're limited by law to $2,000 and have very high fees.

 What kind of personal loans can I use to borrow $5,000?

-The cost of a $5,000 personal loan depends on the length of the loan, the interest rate and the fees.
+The exact cost of a $5,000 personal loan depends on:

 These are just simplified examples that don't take your personal circumstances into account.
 Use a personal loan repayment calculator to figure out your own loan costs.